- UCAS course code

 Fitness to practise / health requirements

-All applicants will be required to complete a Pre-acceptance Health Questionnaire.
+All applicants must complete a Pre-acceptance Health Questionnaire.
 Please see the Optometry Applicants - Fitness to Practise Guidelines (PDF) and HEOPS Student Fitness Standards for more information.

 Vaccinations